Study smarter with Fiveable

 A single hospital system employs 80% of nurses in a rural region.
 Which market structure best describes this labor market, and what wage effects would you predict?

-Compare and contrast how a monopolist and an oligopolist approach pricing decisions.
+Compare how a monopolist and an oligopolist approach pricing decisions.
 Why does interdependence matter in one case but not the other?

 If an industry has only two major players who repeatedly match each other's price changes, which models would economists use to analyze their behavior?
 What different outcomes do these models predict?

-An FRQ asks you to explain why firms in monopolistic competition earn zero economic profit in the long run despite having some market power.
-How does this differ from the perfect competition explanation?
+Firms in monopolistic competition earn zero economic profit in the long run despite having some market power.
+How does the mechanism that drives profits to zero here differ from the mechanism in perfect competition?